Private Residence in Hermanus, South Africa

 The home as built makes the best of the available ocean and mountain views.
 Your assistance with selection of building contractor – inspired choice – and ongoing project management ensure that the house was extremely well constructed.
 All over-budget PC items were down to our choices.
 The build took a little over eight months, and snagging was minimal.

-I can say, Nick that most passing cars slow down, and pedestrians stop, to admire the house.
+Most passing cars slow down, and pedestrians stop, to admire the house.
 We have had comments to the effect that it is one of the most beautiful homes in Voelklip.
 We have found it warm and comfortable, and that it lives very well.
 All the guests who stay in the downstairs apartment have expressed their delight with its quality and roominess.

 All in all, a job well done – thanks again.